SCOPE OF THIS CHAPTER

 - A decision by a local authority that it is not necessary to issue an Education, Health and Care Plan following an assessment;

 - The description of a child or young person's SEN specified in an Education, Health and Care Plan, the special educational provision specified, the school or other institution or type of school or other institution (such as a mainstream school/college) specified in the plan or that no school or other institution is specified;

 - An amendment to these elements of the Education, Health and Care Plan;

 - A decision by a local authority not to amend an Education, Health and Care Plan following a review or re-assessment;

 - A decision by a local authority to cease to maintain an Education, Health and Care Plan (the local authority has to maintain the plan until the Tribunal's decision is made).

 The Tribunal can dismiss the appeal, order the local authority to carry out an assessment, or to make and maintain an Education, Health and Care Plan, or to maintain a Plan with amendments.
 The Tribunal can also order the local authority to reconsider or correct a weakness in the plan, for example, where necessary information is missing.

-See Local Resources for Leicester City Education, Health and Care (EHC) Statutory Assessment and Plan Process.
+Local Policies, Procedures & Guidance may also apply to this chapter.
+See Local Policies, Procedures & Guidance for Leicester City Education, Health and Care (EHC) Statutory Assessment and Plan Process.